 This is a much more complicated problem than simply accounting for the theft of merchandise and the direct loss of profits.
 Managing shrink is a critical aspect of inventory control, which involves the management of the supply, accessibility, storage, and delivery of the company’s goods.
 As a result, shrink management strategies require a multifaceted approach in order to successfully manage the process.
 This is an important concept for every retail manager to learn and understand and will have a direct impact on company — and individual – performance.

-This post was originally published in 2016 and was updated January 4, 2019.
+This post was originally published in 2016 and was updated in July of 2020.